jonzenor/lets-learn-c-sharp/README.md

  - - try { } catch () { } finally { }
  - Throw is used to throw the exception and end the program.
  - - ... catch (Exception ex) { throw; }

+12. Loops
+ - Do vs while, do loop always runs at least once, then exits if the condition isn't met.
+While checks the statement first, before running the code.
+ - break; will exit out of the loop.
+ - continue; will skip the rest of this iteration of the loop and start the loop again at the next iteration.

 ## Start A Project ##